 Mandatory use of a province wide permit application forms & new rules in regards to governing permit fees

 However, holding a BCIN license should not be the only way to select a house design firm.
 Ask to see past projects, portfolio, testimonials, and inspect examples of finished drawings.
 Design creativity, structural knowledge is very important.
-There are many designers that can pass an exam, but many are out of their element when it comes to design and making a house design buildable.
+There are many designers that can pass an exam, but many are out of their element when it comes to design and making a house plan actually build-able.

 Min.
 5 years of residential custom home design & build experience is strongly recommended.